Responsive Neurostimulation (RNS)

 Presented by: Michael Chez, MD, Pediatric Epileptologist, Sutter Health, California

 *Dr. Michael Chez is a Pediatric Epilepsy Expert and regularly treats LGS patients.
-This video was recorded in early 2022 at the request of the LGS Foundation to provide information to our family members about this medication.
+The LGS Foundation requested this video that we recorded in early 2022 to provide information about this medication to our family members.
 The Foundation does not endorse this or any product and is here only to provide information relevant to patient families.

 Additional Clinical Trial Information